 When you put in the years remaining on your lease, the calculator will automatically calculate any marriage interest if it is applicable based on the location you selected and the long lease value of the property.

 The location of the property is important and if your property is located in any of the following areas you will need to select the prime central London tab.

 Belgravia, Chelsea, Fitzrovia, Holland Park, Kensington, Knightsbridge, Marylebone, Mayfair, Maida Vale, Notting Hill, Pimlico, Regents Park, St John’s Wood.

 Lease extension calculator accuracy

-Lease extension premium is usually provided in form of a range.
-The lease extension valuation is not an exact science and is subject to is subject to chartered surveyors interpretations.
+Lease extension premium is usually provided in the form of a range.
+The lease extension valuation is not an exact science and is subject to chartered surveyors interpretations.

-The lease exntesion premium interpretations of unasocciated chartered surveyors can differ greatly and this is due to different variables adopted in the valuation.
+The lease extension premium interpretations of unassociated chartered surveyors can differ greatly and this is due to different variables adopted in the valuation.

 Although we do our best to update the calculator to reflect changes in the market and case law which has a heavy bearing on lease extension valuation.
 We cannot fully guarantee the accuracy of this lease extension calculator.
 The actual premium agreed for your lease extension might be outside the range quoted by this lease extension calculator.

 For accurate assessment of the lease extension premium, we always recommend seeking advice from a specialist lease extension surveyor.
 We do not recommend using this calculator to serve Section 42 or Section 45 notices.
 This lease extension calculator should be used as an indication for budgeting purposes only.